 It’s an old trick.
 Welcome into your society somebody who might be very useful to your empire or immediate objectives, or who comes to you unsolicited to gain financial investment in some project, or seeking help to pay a debt.
 Give him the impression you are friends for life, a confidante, and to reinforce the pals act loan him a leggy hooker for the night, take a few photographs or a video – the houses of rich, powerful men have CCTV cameras everywhere – and keep the evidence in the wall safe for discreet use when needed, and pretend they are on an equal level, pals … until the excreta hits the fan.

 The hooker, or unwilling ingénue, is introduced into his company at a dinner, deliberately placed next to the target at table, and at some point drilled into whispering, “I find you irresistibly sexy,” or some other phrase denoting she is his for the night.
 A weak man is easily flattered.
 A good man, an honest man, knows sensuality comes easily to few men.
-In reality, Yorkie has all the sexual allure of a Yorkshire pudding.
+In reality, Yorkie has all the sexual allure of a cold Yorkshire pudding.

 It’s the way of big business everywhere.
 Every man has his price, and if he has not, blackmail him.